justarecipe/justarecipe.github.io/_posts/2021-12-10-maple-cupcakes-with-marshmallow-frosting-egg-free.md

 Using a stand mixer, add the butter to the bowl and beat on medium-high speed until creamy, about 3 minutes.
 Add the maple syrup and beat on high speed until well combined.
 The ingredients need to be a room temperature to properly mix.
 Scrape down the sides with a spatula.
 Add the maple extract and beat again until combined.

 Turn stand mixer to low speed and add the flour mixture / milk in three batches.
-(Flour followed by milk,
+(Flour followed by milk, flour, milk, flour).
+Mix until just combined.
+Avoid overmixing.
+Divide batter evenly into the 12 prepared cupcake liners.

+Bake for 18 to 20 minutes, or until the toothpick comes out clean.
+Let cool on a wire rack while you prepare the Marshmallow Buttercream.

+To make the Marshmallow Buttercream, heat a small saucepan over medium heat.